 Old New Year’s Day is an annual holiday devoted to the celebration of the Old New Year according to pagan traditions.
-Usually we are used to hearing the date of January 14, but in this case it is celebrated on March 25.
+Usually, we are used to hearing the date of January 14, but in this case, it is on March 25.
 We’ll tell you all about it!

 History

 The history of Old New Year’s Day is much older than it may seem.
-The holiday was celebrated as early as the 2000s B.C. in Mesopotamia during the vernal equinox (around March 25).
-There were only 10 months, counting the New Year from 1 month (March).
+The holiday dates back to the 2000s B.C. in Mesopotamia during the vernal equinox (around March 25).
+There were only 10 months, counting the New Year from the first month (March).

 The Romans, under the leadership of Julius Caesar, developed a new calendar called the Julian calendar.
-There it was already 12 months, and the holiday was moved to January.
+It included 12 months, and the holiday was moved to January.

-The tradition of celebrating March returned to society in the 400s A.D.
-Then the Roman abbot Dionysius the Lesser created the Anno Domini calendar, which began to be used in several countries.
+The tradition of celebrating in March returned to society in the 400s A.D.
+Then, the Roman abbot Dionysius Exiguus created the Anno Domini calendar, which began to be used in several countries.
 Given that Jesus was conceived on the Annunciation, 9 months before Christmas, March 25 became the symbol of the New Year.

 Interesting facts

-• Dionysius the Younger is commemorated on September 1.
+- Dionysius Exiguus is commemorated on September 1.

 How to celebrate